jenncross/jenncross.github.io/activities.md

 ## [](#header-2)Fused Glass Art

 Through training at the Pittsburgh Glass Center, I design and create glass art pieces.
 I primarily work with kiln-formed fused glass though I also have experience with stained glass and torch-worked glass beads.
 Working with glass requires an exciting combination of artistic creativity and material science knowledge.
-I especially enjoy experimenting with the chemical reactions between materials in my work.
+I especially enjoy experimenting with the chemical reactions between materials and fluid mechanics in my work.

 <div class="container">
     <div class="img">